-- Oklahoma Connection | Pyle settled in Hugo, Oklahoma with his family in 1966 and graduated from Hugo High School in 1967.
+- Oklahoma Connection | Pyle settled in Hugo, Oklahoma, with his family in 1966 and graduated from Hugo High School in 1967.

 - Hometown | Hugo

-Chief Pyle believes in embracing the native Choctaw language, and as a result, classes began in a few communities and expanded to interactive Internet classes.
+Chief Pyle believed in embracing the native Choctaw language, and as a result, classes began in a few communities and expanded to interactive Internet classes.
 Now accredited as a foreign language, classes are offered in public schools, colleges, and universities statewide.